c8yops/c8yops.github.io/C8YUpgrd/A1Upgrd-1011.md

      cp /home/[user]/ms-1011.0.12/*.zip ./
      ```

-18. Check if lwm2m and ssl are installed on the agent node.
+18. Check if lwm2m and SSL are installed on the agent node.